SuvamT0071/QuantumMonte/README.md

-# Quantum Monte Carlo for Hydrogen Atom, Helium atom and Quantum Harmonic Oscillator
+# Quantum Monte Carlo for Hydrogen Atom, 2 electron atomic systems and Quantum Harmonic Oscillator

-This project implements a **Variational Monte Carlo (VMC)** simulation for the **Hydrogen atom's ground state wavefunction, Helium atom's ground state wavefunction** and the **Quantum Harmonic Oscillator (QHO)** using Python.
+This project implements a **Variational Monte Carlo (VMC)** simulation for the **Hydrogen atom's ground state wavefunction, Helium atom's ground state wavefunction, Li2 and Be3 ions** and the **Quantum Harmonic Oscillator (QHO)** using Python.
 It includes functions for defining the trial wavefunction, probability density function (PDF), local energy calculation, and Monte Carlo sampling to optimize the variational parameter (alpha).

 ---

 ## Features
 ✅ Variational Monte Carlo (VMC) implementation for the Hydrogen atom, Helium atom and QHO

-✅ Analytic solution for the Hydrogen and Helium atom's ground state wavefunction and QHO wavefunction
+✅ Analytic solution for the Hydrogen and 2 electron systems ground state wavefunction and QHO wavefunction

-✅ Numerical optimization of the variational parameter
+✅ Numerical optimization of the variational parameter(s)

 ✅ Efficient Monte Carlo sampling with controlled step size

 ✅ Stable PDF calculation with improved numerical stability

-✅ Obtain Helium atom's ground state energy level with or without Jackstrow-Modified wavefunction
+✅ Obtain 2 electron system atom's ground state energy level with or without Jackstrow-Modified wavefunction

 ---